Alisa BelflowerCoordinator of Music Theatre Studies

 Area of Focus: Performance / Directing, Theatre, Voice

-- Coordinator of Musical Theatre Studies in the Hixson-Lied College of Fine & Performing Arts
+• Coordinator of Music Theatre Studies | Hixson-Lied College

-- Voice Faculty in the Glenn Korff School of Music
+• Voice/Directing Faculty | Glenn Korff School of Music

-- Acting Faculty in the Johnny Carson School of Theatre & Film
+• Acting/Directing Faculty | Johnny Carson School of Theatre & Film

-- Associate Producer in Musical Theatre Development with the Lied Center for Performing Arts
+• Associate Producer in Development | Lied Center for Performing Arts

 Alisa earned a Masters degree and completed doctoral course work at the University of South Carolina.
 From Furman University, she holds a Bachelor of Music and a Bachleor of Arts in French.
 Following her undergraduate degrees, she was an opera apprentice to Mme Joan Van Praag in Paris, France, where she also studied theatre.

-Successfully developing new programs in Musical Theatre Training at Miami University of Ohio, Towson University in Baltimore, and now at UNL has led her to develop an approach in training healthy voices that allows classically-based singing techniques to coexist with theatre's innovative voice/body techniques.
+Successfully developing new programs in Music Theatre Training at Miami University of Ohio, Towson University in Baltimore, and now at UNL has led her to develop an approach in training healthy voices that allows classically-based singing techniques to coexist with theatre's innovative voice/body techniques.
 Her pedagogical approach is driven by the goal to train voices flexible enough and singers knowledgeable enough to embrace various musical styles ranging from opera to jazz.
-Her philosophic reverence for the creative and artistic potential of Musical Theatre generates her belief that almost any song can be transformed into art by a well-trained actor/singer's ingenious performance.
-These ideas motivated Alisa to write her book, SINGING MUSICAL THEATRE: AN ACTOR'S GUIDE TO PREPARATION AND PERFORMANCE.
+Her philosophic reverence for the creative and artistic potential of Music Theatre generates her belief that almost any song can be transformed into art by a well-trained actor/singer's ingenious performance.
+These ideas motivated Alisa to write her book, SINGING MUSIC THEATRE: AN ACTOR'S GUIDE TO PREPARATION AND PERFORMANCE.